Family Medicine Summer Research Fellowship

-Each summer, the Department of Family Medicine will accept up to eight first year medical students from UNC for a 2-month, paid fellowship designed to provide a flexible but high quality research experience.
+Each summer, the Department of Family Medicine conducts a 2-month, paid fellowship designed to provide a flexible but high-quality research experience.
 The Fellowship will help match students with faculty who have ongoing, exciting projects that are relevant to clinical medicine and/or population health.
 In addition to one-on-one mentorship by faculty, our summer research fellows will participate in structured seminars and spend time in clinical settings with Family Medicine residents and faculty.
+For the first time, the 2025 Fellowship class will accept 12 students (an increase from 8) and students can select whether they would prefer a full-time or part-time role.
+For UNC School of Medicine Students Only.

 Why become a Fellow?